Festivals & Events

 Dillsboro Art and Craft festivals are monthly events held in June, July and August, featuring arts and crafts vendors as well as food vendors and music.

-Mountain Heritage Day, held on the last Saturday in September at Western Carolina University in Cullowhee, is the county’s biggest event, typically drawing upwards of 15,000 visitors to campus.
+Mountain Heritage Days, held on the last week in September at Western Carolina University in Cullowhee, is the county’s biggest event, typically drawing upwards of 15,000 visitors to campus.
 Patterned after an old-time mountain harvest festival, the daylong celebration of Appalachian arts and music includes music performances and clogging on two stages; arts, crafts and food vendors; and demonstrations and children’s activities.

 Held each year as the leaves begin to change, the Cashiers Leaf Festival welcome more than 100 artisans and merchants scattered throughout the Village Green and Commons park.
 Find unique handcrafted wood, pottery, jewelry and much more on display and hear live music.

-WNC Pottery Festival, always the first Saturday in November, brings clay artists from across the region and across the country to Dillsboro.
+WNC Pottery Festival, always the first Saturday in November, brings clay artists from across the region and across the country to Sylva.
 Highlights include a Clay Olympics to see which potter can throw the biggest bowl or tallest cylinder, and kiln firings during the event that allow visitors to purchase pots still warm from the kiln.

 Festival of Lights and Luminaries is Dillsboro’s two-weekend holiday celebration.
 Held each year on the first two Fridays and Saturdays in December, the town takes on a festive mood as merchants stay open late and offer refreshments to the visitors who flock to town to shop and see the candle-lined streets.
 Highlights include horse-and-carriage rides as well as strolling musicians and carolers and a visit from Santa and Mrs. Claus.